davidward462/algorithms/notes.md

     3. Repeat until this has been done for every node
     4. Calculate the final path
 - Uses three hash tables:
-    1. the graph (with hash table for each node to store the weights)
+    1. the graph (with hash table for each node to store the weights of the node's edges)
     2. the node costs
     3. the parents to each node
 - There is an array which keeps track of the nodes that have been processed